Protein is necessary to build muscle. Bodybuilders and protein shakes are synonymous.

 Vegetarian sources of Lysine: peas, chia seeds, spirulina, parsley, avocados, almonds, cashews

-Leucine activates mTOR(mammalian target of rapamycin), an essential compound which is necessary for up-regulating protein synthesis in the muscles.
+Leucine activates mTOR(mammalian target of rapamycin), an essential compound that is necessary for up-regulating protein synthesis in the muscles (5).
 Leucine also plays a role in retaining lean muscle when dieting.
 Another important role of leucine is that it regulates blood glucose levels in the body during and after workouts, by moderating the insulin levels.
-This, in turn, has a positive effect on our brain and neurotransmitters.
+This, in turn, has a positive effect on our brains and neurotransmitters.

 Vegetarian sources of Leucine: soybeans, pumpkin, sunflower seeds, pistachio nuts

 Isoleucine is an isolated form of the amino acid leucine.
-It is a branched chain amino acid (BCAA).
-Isoleucine aids in the production of haemoglobin.
+It is a branched-chain amino acid (BCAA).
+Isoleucine aids in the production of hemoglobin (6).
 Hemoglobin not only transports iron in the blood, but it also plays a role in the regulation of blood sugar that is being burned as fuel for the muscles during exercise.

 Isoleucine is also necessary for nitrogen growth in the muscle cells.
 Maintaining a positive nitrogen balance is extremely important for muscle building.
 The greater the nitrogen balance, the faster the recovery from workouts.